-On 20th March 2015 we could witness one of the most spectacular phenomenon in the Solar System, the total solar eclipse.
+On 20th March 2015, we could witness one of the most spectacular phenomena in the Solar System, the total solar eclipse.
 The track of totality passed across the North Atlantic and next headed into the Arctic Ocean.
 This eclipse used to be a logistical nightmare to observe, because the only populated places from which the totality could be seen were the Faroe Islands and Svalbard.

-The breadth path of totality passed tantalisingly close to the south east Iceland, where people experienced around 99,5% partial eclipse and were able to see the Moon’s shadow on the high altitude clouds beyond.
-The path of totality almost touched the Rockall islet the westernmost point of the Brisith Isles and the South-east corner of Iceland (Djupivogur and Breiddalsvik), where the distant was 37km only.
+The breadth path of totality passed tantalizingly close to southeast Iceland, where people experienced around 99,5% partial eclipse and were able to see the Moon’s shadow on the high altitude clouds beyond.
+The path of totality almost touched the Rockall islet the westernmost point of the British Isles and the South-east corner of Iceland (Djupivogur and Breiddalsvik), where the distance was 37km only.

-Many tourist agencies and private organisators decided to chase this eclipse due to location between high developed areas (mainly European Union).
-Unfortunately the track of the totality was not passed favourable.
-The area of North Atlantic, which is fed from the Golfstrom current is characterised by a few degrees warmer water.
-Thanks to this this region is a real hot bed for low pressure systems and nice route for huge windstorms headed for north and central Europe.
+Many tourist agencies and private organizations decided to chase this eclipse due to location between highly developed areas (mainly European Union).
+Unfortunately, the track of the totality was not passed favourable.
+The area of North Atlantic, which is fed from the Golfstrom current is characterized by a few degrees of warmer water.
+Thanks to this region is a real hot bed for low-pressure systems and a nice route for huge windstorms headed for north and central Europe.
 It incurs a big cloud coverage across the region and high precipitation.

-The best places to see the almost total solar eclipse were: north west Norway (Lofotes), south Iceland and north Scotland (Shetland Islands, Orkeney Islands, Outer Hebrides and Highlands Region).
+The best places to see the almost total solar eclipse were: northwest Norway (Lofoten), south Iceland and north Scotland (the Shetland Islands, Orkney Islands, Outer Hebrides, and Highlands Region).
 There are locations, where Moon covered more than 96% solar disk (Pic.1).
-Taking into account the Sun altitude during the eclipse the best places to go were Lofotes, Faroe Islands and north west Scotland (Pic.2).
+Taking into account the Sun altitude during the eclipse the best places to go were Lofoten, Faroe Islands and northwest Scotland (Pic.2).

-During this obscuration the solar corona becomes possible to see, however it is barely visible for eagle eyed observators.
-This situation is possible, because the solar corona is nearly the same bright as an full Moon (0.23 full Moon light, something around -11mag).
-Taking into account the bright of Venus (-4,5mag), which is visible on the sky during the day the solar corona would be visible also, though it must be outside the Moon’s limb and this is possible just around the annular, hybrid or total solar eclipse.
-By the other hand during this level of obscuration the sunlight density is around 24x lower than usually.
-In higher obscuration this effect is stronger, up to totality, when the coronal streamers are clearly visible.
-From this locations was not a place guaranting a good weather during this occurence.
-Everybody, who decided to take part in this natural phenomena both in the path of totality and the locations listed above would expect truly differend kind of weather.
-It was a cropshoot.
+During this obscuration, the solar corona becomes possible to see, however it is barely visible for eagle-eyed observators.
+This situation is possible because the solar corona is nearly the same brightness as a Full Moon (0.23 full Moonlight, something around -11mag).
+Taking into account the brightness of Venus (-4,5mag), which is visible on the sky during the day the solar corona would be visible also, though it must be outside the Moon’s limb and this is possibly just around the annular, hybrid or total solar eclipse.
+On the other hand, during this level of obscuration, the sunlight density is around 24x smaller than usually.
+In higher obscuration, this effect is stronger, up to totality, when the coronal streamers are clearly visible.
+These locations were not a place guaranteeing good weather during this occurrence.
+Everybody, who decided to take part in this natural phenomena both in the path of totality and the locations listed above would expect truly different kind of weather.
+It was a crapshoot.

-I was looking forward the 2015 solar eclipse since winter in early 2011, when I took a small observation of the deep partial solar eclipse in Krakow.
-Basically I dreamed about the Spitsbergen expedition, seeking for people and astronomy clubs, who could go there.
-Many people realized, that organisation of this scounting trip will be very expensive and quite pointless due to weather conditions.
-Finally I couldn’t find a group, which I would go with.
-Meanwhile my situation has been changed due to emigration.
-I started to live in Great Britain since february 2015.
+I was looking forward to the 2015 solar eclipse since winter in early 2011 when I took a small observation of the deep partial solar eclipse in Krakow.
+Basically, I dreamed about the Spitsbergen expedition, seeking people and astronomy clubs, who could go there.
+Many people realized, that the organization of this scouting trip will be very expensive and quite pointless due to weather conditions.
+Finally, I couldn’t find a group, which I would go with.
+Meanwhile, my situation has been changed due to emigration.
+I started to live in Great Britain since February 2015.

-Despite of this difficult challenge I never gave up and I decided to organize this “expedition” on my own.
-Because of the weather conditions I choose the closest and the cheapest way to see this eclipse.
-I wish I could go to the Iceland, Faroe Islands or Spitsbergen, but always when I decide to go somewhere I would very much like to see some remarkable spots.
-In this case it could not be really possible due to the weather.
+Despite this difficult challenge I never gave up and I decided to organize this “expedition” on my own.
+Because of the weather conditions, I choose the closest and the cheapest way to see this eclipse.
+I wish I could go to Iceland, Faroe Islands or Spitsbergen, but always when I decide to go somewhere I would very much like to see some remarkable spots.
+In this case, it could not be really possible due to the weather.
 Hence I decided to go as close as possible from my location – to north Scotland.
-On top of that the acommodation in the path of totality and the deepest eclipse had been booked many time in advance and only some the most expensive left.
+On top of that, the accommodation in the path of totality and the deepest eclipse had been booked much time in advance and only some the most expensive left.

-I was considerating to visit the Outer Hebrides and watch the almost total solar eclipse from there, but finally I decided to stay on the scottish mainland.
-Despite of a little bit lower eclipse magnitude I could always go somewhere else, catch the better weather and visit some interesting places.
+I was considering to visit the Outer Hebrides and watch the almost total solar eclipse from there, but finally, I decided to stay on the Scottish mainland.
+Despite a little bit lower eclipse magnitude I could always go somewhere else, catch the better weather and visit some interesting places.

-The weather situation around March 20, 2015 wasn’t good in north west Europe.
-It was a few cyclons, which went one by one by through the east Atlantic Ocean and Norwegian Sea towards Scandinavian Penninsula.
-The chances to see this beautiful phenomena were very low, because mostly the sky were covered by at least 2 layers of clouds.
+The weather situation around March 20, 2015, wasn’t good in northwest Europe.
+It was a few cyclones, which went one by one by through the eastern Atlantic Ocean and the Norwegian Sea towards Scandinavian Penninsula.
+The chances to see this beautiful phenomenon were very low, because mostly the sky was covered by at least 2 layers of clouds.
 When I was checking the weather satellite imagery, the sunny spells were visible only somewhere above the sea.
-Just a few days before the eclipse the weather forecast in United Kingdom wasn’t so good also.
-They predicted a lot of sun for the southern part of Britain, Ireland and south Scotland.
-Regrettebly the area of the deepest eclipse was going to be the most rainy in the whole UK.
+Just a few days before the eclipse the weather forecast in the United Kingdom wasn’t so good also.
+They predicted a lot of sun for the southern part of Britain, Ireland and southern Scotland.
+Regrettably, the area of the deepest eclipse was going to be the rainiest in the whole UK.
 This forecast didn’t deter me.
-I came to conclusion, that it will be good to have from this observation anything.
-I planned the light density change observation anyway, so in the worst case the good weather was not required.
-However it was really good to have as best weather as possible to see the whole eclipse effect.
+I came to the conclusion, that it will be good to have from this observation anything.
+I planned the light density change observation anyway, so in the worst case, the good weather was not required.
+However, it was really good to have as best weather as possible to see the whole eclipse effect.

-We set from Cambridge on Wednesday March,18 in late afternoon and after full one day journey (via London, Edinburgh and Inverness) we came to Ullapool on Thursday March 19, at 19:00.
+We set from Cambridge on Wednesday, March,18 in the late afternoon and after full one day journey (via London, Edinburgh, and Inverness) we came to Ullapool on Thursday, March 19, at 19:00.

-Ullapool is a small ferry town in western part of Highlands region.
+Ullapool is a small ferry town in the western part of the Highlands region.
 The climate of this place is amazingly warm.
 There is even 1 palm tree, but I couldn’t see it due to bad weather and lack of time.
-Anyway the townscape is really nice (Pic.7).
-In this area rain takes hold all year round and it’s hard to enjoy really good weather.
+Anyway, the townscape is really nice (Pic.7).
+In this area, rain takes hold all year round and it’s hard to enjoy really good weather.

-I chose this route, because I saw a wide patches of clear sky above the west horizon.
-I though, that rainy front is definitely gone and weather will be improving.
-I was going to image the north west horizon and catch the Moon’s shadow passing through the ocean.
-First I had to cross the Cul Mor community to see the most lower horizon with sea.
-When we passed those tors then, we stopped on the heather-clad area with a far-realing view on the sea and remote another part of British mainland beyond (Pic.9,10).
+I chose this route because I saw wide patches of clear sky above the west horizon.
+I thought, that the rainy front is definitely gone and the weather will be improving.
+I was going to image the northwest horizon and catch the Moon’s shadow passing through the ocean.
+First I had to cross the Cul Mor community to see the most lower horizon with the sea.
+When we passed those tors then, we stopped on the heather-clad area with a far-realing view on the sea and remote another part of the British mainland beyond (Pic.9,10).

-I was really happy, because weather were improving.
-I could even see a first shaft of sunlight just after the thick low-level clouds.
+I was really happy, because the weather was improving.
+I could even see the first shaft of sunlight just after the thick low-level clouds.
 I started to observe the eclipse from there.
-Unfortunately this place wasn’t good, because the sunny spells coming from the seaside were dissapearing above Caledonian’s Mountains hillsides behind our back above south east horizon.
-Besides we witnessed one short rain shower.
-After 15 minutes I decided to change the observation place and go forward around 2km, where weather seemed to be better.
+Unfortunately, this place wasn’t good, because the sunny spells coming from the seaside were disappearing above Caledonian’s Mountains hillsides behind our back above the southeast horizon.
+Besides, we witnessed one short rain shower.
+After 15 minutes I decided to change the observation place and go forward around 2km, where the weather seemed to be better.

 There I continued the observation.
 Everything was fine, the eclipsed sun was shining and I could carry out my duty.
 Unfortunately 15 minutes before the greatest eclipse the weather was worrying again.
-I saw a huge cloud coming directly to sun.
-Afterwards started raining.
+I saw a huge cloud coming directly to the sun.
+Afterward started raining.
 I saw a crescent Sun 6 minutes before the maximum.
-It got me very dissapointed, though in the vicinity, above north west horizon a huge section of clear sky was passing by.
-I saw a remote another part of British mainland, which was sunlited.
+It got me very disappointed, though in the vicinity, above the northwest horizon a huge section of clear sky was passing by.
+I saw a remote another part of the British mainland, which was sunlit.
 I could see a Moon’s shadow also.
-Next the huge rain swept across the our site and crescent Sun was gone until 10:10, when was completely bright.
-In general I did mistake, because if I had known that it is going to be like that I would have gone to Lochivner and try to set in the near villages situated on the another part of Scottish mainland.
-In this case I could see clearly the greatest eclipse, but possibly without the north western sky, because I saw another clouds just behind the clear section of sky (Pic.12).
+Next, the huge rain swept across our site and crescent Sun was gone until 10:10, when was completely bright.
+In general, I did a mistake, because if I had known that it is going to be like that I would have gone to Lochinver and try to set in the near villages situated on another part of the Scottish mainland.
+In this case, I could see clearly the greatest eclipse, but possibly without the northwestern sky, because I saw other clouds just behind the clear section of the sky (Pic.12).

-From my site I could only see the diminish sunlight over there, which gave prominence for local lighouse (Stoer Lighthouse), much brighther during the greatest phase.
-It was exactly 295km to path of totality from my place (Pic.
+From my side, I could only see the diminishing sunlight over there, which gave prominence for the local lighthouse (Stoer Lighthouse), much brighter during the greatest phase.
+It was exactly 295km to the path of totality from my place (Pic.
 13,14).